HKU-BAL/Governome/README.md

 go run main.go -GenKey
 ```

-If necessary, you can modify the `-BlockSize` parameter to select a larger block setting.
-Considering the memory limitations of the user, the `-BlockSize` for the stream cipher key is set to `1` by default.
-Additionally, you can modify the `Seg_num` in `./auxiliary/params.go` to set a different number of segments.
+If you want to see how multi-parties collaboratively generating the public key and evaluation key in ThFHE, you can turn to [here](https://github.com/HKU-BAL/Governome/tree/main/ThFHE) for a Simple Demo.

 ## Quick Start

 ### Upload a SegKey and generating a proof

-This module demonstrates how, as a Key Custodian, you will generate the ciphertext and zero-knowledge proofs that need to be submitted for a transaction.
+This module demonstrates how, as a data owner, you will generate the ciphertext and zero-knowledge proofs that need to be submitted for a query.
 Please ensure that you have executed the corresponding command for generating the public and private key pair for TFHE.

 #### a.
 If you are interested in observing how zero-knowledge proofs are generated, please execute the following command: